javadbayat/Threading/README.md

     // The actual code
     </t:thread>

-This way, the JScript code within `<t:thread>` element renders correctly in text editors, and the *omegathread.htc* component smartly detects and removes the extra `<script>` tags before passing the code to the script engine for execution.
+This way, the JScript code within `<t:thread>` element renders correctly in text editors, and the *omegathread.htc* component smartly detects and strips the extra `<script>` tags before passing the code to the script engine for execution.

 ## Storing the thread code in external files
 Instead of placing the thread code directly within the `<t:thread>` element, you can use the `src` attribute of the thread template element to instruct the system to load the specified file and obtain the thread code.
 It's so simple; consider we have a script file named "HelloWorld.vbs" with the code below: